nathanb1357/finance-bacon-2022/README.md

 * [Contents](#content)

 ## General Info
 * Hi my name is Nathan.
-I have no idea what I'm doing
+I'm excited to work on this project because it will help me to improve my skills.
 * Hi my name is Ben.
 I'm excited about this project because...
 * Hi my name is Charles.
 I'm exited about this project because